 Unlike a judge or arbitrator, the mediator will not decide the case on its merits, but will work to facilitate agreement between the parties.
 It is the parties’ opinions, not the mediators, which matter.
 However the mediator influences the parties and if necessary their lawyers.

 The mediation generally involves one meeting with the other party and the process is confidential and “without prejudice”.
 This means that what is said or written cannot be used in later proceedings if the mediation does not settle.
 The confidentiality of the process can avoid embarrassing precedents being set, as might happen in court proceedings.

-Except in unusual circumstances, the parties themselves should attend the mediation.
-They are usually accompanied by their lawyers.
+The parties themselves should attend the mediation.
+They may be accompanied by their lawyers.
 In the case of a party that is a company or other association, its representative will need to have authority to reach a binding settlement at the mediation.

 Commercial mediation provides a private forum in which the parties can gain a better understanding of each other’s positions and work together to explore options for resolution.
 During the mediation, the mediator meets privately with each party to discuss the problem confidentially.
 This allows each party to be frank with the mediator and have a realistic look at their case in private, without fear that any weaknesses discussed will be communicated to other parties.

 One of the advantages of commercial mediation is that the party parties can agree solutions which a court would be unable to order.
 Well handled mediation can also preserve business relations.

 The parties may agree that the written, binding agreement reached at the mediation itself is confidential.

 Commercial mediation can be used in almost any kind of case, for example, commercial contract, computer/IT, professional negligence, property disputes, construction, insurance, personal injury, planning (and other disputes with government departments) as well as inheritance, trusts and probate disputes.